cooolgamer/tels/README.md

 - Launching system segs will set the language back to Chinese.
 - Not everything is translated but a good part is.
-- After launching it, launch a applet (friend list, game notes etc.) or reboot the console to apply changes.
+- After launching it, launch a applet (friend list, game notes etc.) to apply changes.
+Rebooting before doing this DO NOT work!

 ## Usage